PADI Rescue Diver Course

 rescue-diver-padi

-About PADI Rescue Diver - by PADI SKU: rescue-diver-padi
+About PADI Rescue Diver Course - by PADI SKU: rescue-diver-padi

-You’ll use your basic scuba equipment and will need a pocket mask to practice in-water resuscitation.
-During exercises, you’ll work with an oxygen unit, floats, marker buoys and perhaps CPR mannequins.
-Your PADI Instructor will explain the equipment that you need and may suggest additional gear, such as your own first aid kit, which will be useful throughout your diving career.
+Equipment: You'll use your basic scuba equipment and will need a pocket mask for practicing in-water resuscitation.
+During the course, you'll work with oxygen units, floats, marker buoys, and potentially CPR mannequins.

 California residents please click here for Proposition 65 WARNING